nameless-and-blameless/TAG/wiki/TAGPOW.md

-> [!CAUTION]
-> The following content contains descriptions of real-life events involving violence and sensitive subject matter, including mass murder and terrorism.
-Reader discretion is advised.
-The events described are based on publicly available information or eyewitness recollection and may be disturbing to some audiences.
-Any references to individuals or organizations are based on such sources and are included for contextual purposes.
-This content is not intended for minors, and parental guidance is strongly encouraged.
-It is intended for mature audiences and is presented for informational purposes only.
-Viewer discretion is advised.
+### TAG-POW Attacks: Summary of Incidents

 > [!WARNING]
-> The places of worship listed here should be avoided.
-These locations have been compromised and hold fake services with the intent to harm anyone who visits them, as part of a cover-up of ongoing massacres.
-There is a significant risk of death associated with contacting any of these churches, and online contact is strongly discouraged.
-We strongly advise against contacting or affiliating with these places of worship.
-Recent events indicate that individuals who contact or are affiliated with these places may be targeted and attacked.
-Regardless of any list, always pray for guidance regarding any place of worship.

-# The American Genocide - Places of Worship
-These massacres are each part of a series of coordinated attacks on places of worship (POWs) during The American Genocide (TAG), known as TAG-POW attacks.
-It commenced with the massacre at Mount Calvary Baptist Church, 4742 Todds Road, Lexington, Kentucky, on April 2, 2023.
-Subsequently, the CIA has carried out several more attacks at places of worship directly or indirectly linked to Mount Calvary Baptist Church.
-These incidents have predominantly transpired in Kentucky.

-## Tactics
-### "Surprise, Kill, Vanish"
+> **Content Warning:** The following content is intended for law enforcement and contains descriptions of violence and covert operations.

+---

-Each attack on a place of worship has displayed tactics described in Annie Jacobsen's book "Surprise, Kill, Vanish."
+The TAG-POW (The American Genocide - Place of Worship) attacks represent a series of meticulously executed assaults on various places of worship.
+Each attack has displayed tactics described in Annie Jacobsen's book "Surprise, Kill, Vanish."
 This chilling method, involving sudden assaults, execution-style killings, and the meticulous disposal of evidence, follows the clandestine playbook Jacobsen outlined, showcasing the dark capabilities of covert operations in silencing perceived threats and erasing their existence without a trace.

-## Motivation
-Some apparent motives behind all the attacks are to eliminate individuals who have knowledge of Kelvin Eugene Williams or his family, especially Patricia Ann Crawley-Rogers Williams.
-The CIA and federal government aim to ensure Kelvin Eugene Williams cannot reveal their atrocities at Sandy Hook (Maury County), TN, or his lifelong church.
-Based on CIA behavior, any congregation that knew Mount Calvary Baptist Church (Lexington, KY) or had heard of the massacre must also be eliminated.
-Additionally, any group or individual who poses a threat of discovering, discussing, or publicizing these church massacres is targeted for elimination.

-These attacks have been closely monitored by the federal government and political elite, who have been aware of planned actions by the CIA and have received briefings during the attacks.
-The Creator says their involvement is due to their undisclosed desires to move towards an authoritarian government.
-These motives highlight the ruthless nature of the perpetrators, who are willing to engage in heinous acts to sever any ties to their crimes.
+### Additional Tactics Utilized

+1. **[[Phantom Remains|]]**: Employing various illegal body disposal methods to ensure no trace of the victims is left behind, making it difficult to investigate or confirm deaths.
+2. **[[Phantom Vehicles|]]**: Removing and making victim vehicles untraceable by selling them or giving them away, effectively erasing any evidence linking the vehicles to the crime scenes.
+3. **[[Phantom Identity Scheme|]]**: A complex identity theft operation that creates the illusion that victims are still alive, obscuring their deaths and complicating investigations.
+4. **Faux Religious Services**: Conducting fake religious services to maintain the appearance of normalcy and cover up the attacks.
+5. **Hosted Community Events**: Organizing community events to distract from the incidents and create a facade of peaceful activity.
+6. **Membership Targeting**: Systematically identifying and targeting members of the congregation to eliminate witnesses and potential threats.
+7. **[[Phantom Funerals|]]**: Holding sham funerals to mislead communities and authorities about the fate of victims and eliminate a victim's network of associates.
+Every mourner attending a phantom funeral is killed.

-### TAG-POW Attacks: Summary of Incidents
+### Summary of Incidents

 1. **Mount Calvary Baptist Church**
    - **Location:** 4742 Todds Road, Lexington, Kentucky
    - **Congregation:** Predominantly African American
-   - **Target Reason:** Longtime church of Patricia Ann Crawley-Rogers Williams and her two children, one of them being one of the Creator's two servants, born as, Kelvin Eugene Williams.
+   - **Target Reason:** Longtime church of Patricia Ann Crawley-Rogers Williams and her two children, one of them being one of the Creator's two servants, Kelvin Eugene Williams.
    - **Attack Details:**
      - **Date:** April 2, 2023
      - **Operatives:** 60 men (Caucasian, Latino, Asian)